How Dashly failed 27 hypotheses in a month and got 2x leads growth

 Thanks!
 Now check your inbox

-At first, we didn’t even realize what and how we should do 😀 We couldn’t even agree on what a hypothesis is for us, what can or cannot be one.
+At first, we didn’t even realize what and how we should do 😀 We couldn’t even agree on what a hypothesis was for us, or what could or could not be one.

-We decided to reach out to a person who would explain it all to us and help us arrange the processes.
+We decided to reach out to someone who would explain it all to us and help us arrange the processes.

 Antony told us we had to close specific roles, so we invited our colleagues with relevant experience to our team.

-Each Monday for four weeks, we had meetings with Antony, and we also chatted on Telegram.
+Each Monday for four weeks, we had meetings with Antony and chatted on Telegram.
 Antony taught us to state, discuss, and test hypotheses correctly.
 He also introduced all the necessary rituals to our team — meetings, hypothesis pitching — and taught us to exercise them correctly.

 Antony consulted many companies; he has tons of visual experience and expertise.
-This consulting experience helped us accelerate very much and build up processes in our team.
+This consulting experience helped us accelerate and build up processes in our team.

 Who is now on your team?

-Our growth team has seven people: four of them are FTEs (full-time employees), and we’re outsourcing three more from our marketing team.
+Our growth team has seven people: four FTEs (full-time employees), and we’re outsourcing three more from our marketing team.

 The FTEs in our team are: